jcurl/RJCP.DLL.VolumeDeviceInfo/VolumeDeviceInfo/DEVINFO.md

 A basic disk is a file system on a single partition on a single hard disk.
 It is the most common case provided.

-* Because the volume resides on one disk, disk infrmation is present, device information can usually be obtained, along with the geometry information.
+* Because the volume resides on one disk, disk information is present, device information can usually be obtained, along with the geometry information.
-* There is only a single extent, the offset/legnth are the same as given in the partition table.
+* There is only a single extent, the offset/length are the same as given in the partition table.
 One can use the `Device` to get the physical device the volume is mounted on, which upon query, should result in the same device and geometry information.